 Superman: Villains #1

 There are copious amounts of continuity notes within the issues, but it’s not clear if all of them are accurate.
 Most of them deal with a major event that occurs in Superman #18.
-That event is referenced as “tomorrow” in Action #1017-1021, as as “this morning” in Leviathan Dawn #1.
+That event is referenced as “tomorrow” in Action #1017-1021, and as “this morning” in Leviathan Dawn #1.
 There is a break halfway through Superman #19 that leads into Superman: Heroes, but splicing would require scan-and-print.
 I prefer to include it as a “prologue” in the next volume.

 The House of Kent